-- 6.9.21 ES Chapter 13 considers the cumulative effects of the Proposed Development and the proposed VPI CCP during construction and operation, of which most are considered to be negligible (non-significant).
-This is with the exception of cumulative air quality impacts during operation which are considered to be 'minor adverse' (non-significant). - 6.9.22 Cumulative effects of the Proposed Development and planned developments are considered separately in Chapter 18 and are detailed later in this Report. - A Biodiversity Net Gain (BNG) Report and Strategy has been prepared to support the Proposed Development.
+- 6.9.8 The hedgerow along Eastfield Road and a section of tree belt to the north-east of the railway line are the only habitats which may be suitable for breeding birds, which will remain intact. - 6.9.9 Taking account of good practice and the proposed mitigation measures, the potential effects for the construction phase (Table 13.15 of Chapter 13) are assessed as being negligible (non-significant) for the designated sites, habitats and most species, with the significance of the effects predicted to be minor adverse (non-significant) in respect of the loss of a small section of hedgerow on S41 habitat and nesting bird habitat, and pruning and/or removal of scrub on the nesting habitat of some bird species.
+The proposed mitigation measures include a CEMP, vegetation clearance outside of breeding season, covering excavations overnight, inspecting trees for roost features prior to felling and suitably designed temporary lighting. - 6.9.10 The effects for the operational phase (Table 13.15 of Chapter 13) are assessed as being negligible (non-significant) following mitigation to reduce the level of sulphate in the effluent entering South Killingholme Drain from the Proposed Development to ensure the protection of aquatic life. - 6.9.11 ES Chapter 13 considers the cumulative effects of the Proposed Development and the proposed VPI CCP during construction and operation, of which most are considered to be negligible (non-significant).
+This is with the exception of cumulative air quality impacts during operation which are considered to be 'minor adverse' (non-significant). - 6.9.12 Cumulative effects of the Proposed Development and planned developments are considered separately in Chapter 18 and are detailed later in this Report. - A Biodiversity Net Gain (BNG) Report and Strategy has been prepared to support the Proposed Development.
 As there is insufficient opportunity to meet the 10% BNG commitment on land within the Site, an 'off-site' solution is required.
 Options for off-site solutions are being explored with a range of stakeholders with the assumption that the beneficial outcomes would be delivered within the construction phase.
 Whilst the precise solutions are still being finalised, there is confidence that the BNG solution will fully mitigate any and all adverse effects identified in the Ecological Impact Assessment (EcIA).
 This would be delivered through a Biodiversity Enhancement and Management Plan (BEMP) which would be agreed with Council prior to the commencement of work.
-This Applicant is willing to secure this by a suitably worded planning condition. - 6.9.24 With embedded mitigation measures in place and the implementation of measures to achieve 10% BNG, it is anticipated that the residual effects during construction would be 'moderate beneficial' (non-significant).
+This Applicant is willing to secure this by a suitably worded planning condition. - 6.9.14 With embedded mitigation measures in place and the implementation of measures to achieve 10% BNG, it is anticipated that the residual effects during construction would be 'minor beneficial' (non-significant).
 With embedded mitigation measures in place it is anticipated that there would be no residual effects anticipated during the operational phase of the Proposed Development.